SwiftPackageIndex/spi-benchmark/README.md

 swift run spi-benchmark -w ../SwiftPackageIndex-Server -m test --count 20
 ```

+**Note:** There is an issue with Docker Desktop that only affects some machines.
+If you get a crash/test failure while running this command, run the benchmark with fewer iterations.
+For example, try running `--count 5` four times to get the 20 iterations.

 - Report back system spec and the last line `Run times: ...`

 You may now delete both folders and also remove the Docker images.
 Thank you! 😍